Tenison/Tenison/README.md

 </h1>

 <p align='left'>
-  Need to update my photo. what do you think 😄
+  GoPath this week. what do you think 😄
 </p>
 <p align='left'>
   #CitizenOfTheWorld